orbingol/NURBS-Python/.github/CONTRIBUTING.md

 ## Feature requests

-It could be always possible to add new features and I would be very happy if you could directly contribute new features by coding it instead of asking me to implement them :)
+It could be always possible to add new features and the same rules are effective as if you have found a bug.
+**I would be very much glad if you could directly develop the new features and make a pull request instead of asking me to implement them** :)

 ## Pull requests